justingoldberg/Google-Chrome-Sucks/README.md

 Also using --allow-outdated-plugins alone does not work.

+Finally, it has tiny, invisible scrollbars and no file menu.

 Other than that it works great, and on multiprocessor systems, it screams!

-In summary and in conclusion (Tim Calhoun reference: http://www.nbc.com/saturday-night-live/video/update-sen-tim-calhoun/n12210) Google Chrome SUCKS!